matrix-org/matrix-spec-proposals/proposals/2409-appservice-edus.md

 existing appservices may mistake them for PDUs and might behave erratically.
 While `events` may now be a somewhat misleading name, this is an acceptable tradeoff.

+The array is effectively a combination of the `presence` and `ephemeral` sections of the client-server `/sync` API.
+User-defined ephemeral events don't exist yet, which means there are only three event types that can currently occur: `m.presence`, `m.typing` and `m.receipt`.

-EDUs are formatted the same way as they are in the client-server API `/sync` endpoint, with the addition of the `room_id` field for room-scoped EDUs (`m.typing` and `m.receipt`). `room_id` is not present in the C-S API because sync nests EDUs inside a room object, but appservices get a flat list of events in all rooms.
+EDUs are formatted the same way as they are in C-S sync, with the addition of the `room_id` field for room-scoped EDUs (`m.typing` and `m.receipt`). `room_id` is not present in the C-S API because sync nests EDUs inside a room object, but appservices get a flat list of events in all rooms.

 To-device messages are a bit special as they are aimed at a particular user/device ID combo.
 These events are annotated by the server with a `to_device_id` and `to_user_id`